Hydra-gee/TSAllInOne/README.md

 <tr>
 <td>Weather</td><td>144</td>
 <td>0.3405</td><td>0.3328</td>
+<td>0.4138</td><td>0.3923</td>
 </tr>
 </tbody>
 </table>

 ## Visualization
-There is also a "Visualize.py" file, which is used for visualizing the forecasting result.
+There is also a `visualize.py` file, which is used for visualizing the forecasting result.
-The package `files/figures` saves nine forecasting results, you can also run the trained models by yourself.
+The package `files/figures` saves eight forecasting results, you can also run the trained models by yourself.

 ## Contact
 If you have any questions or suggestions for our paper or codes, please contact us.
 Email: hanwen_hu@sjtu.edu.cn.